Geppetto (film): Plot

 Stromboli is pleased with Pinocchio as his star puppet which has made him much money.
 But when Pinocchio asks to let him go, Stromboli refuses, stating it would violate a contract they signed.
 When Geppetto arrives backstage, hoping to say goodbye, Stromboli explains that Pinocchio left after the show, claiming that he wanted to see the world.
 After he leaves, Stromboli is outraged when he notices that Pinocchio escaped from the cage and spots him boarding a stagecoach to Pleasure Island.
 He decides to recapture him while Geppetto goes out to rescue him as well, with the Blue Fairy following him, attempting to assist him in his quest.
-Along the way, he meets an inept magician named Lezarno (Wayne Brady) and Professor Buonragazzo (René Auberjonois) who lives in the town of Idyllia, where he and his son make perfect and ideal children who always obey their parents.
+Along the way, he meets an inept magician named Lezarno and Professor Buonragazzo who lives in the town of Idyllia, where he and his son make perfect and ideal children who always obey their parents.
 Geppetto and Stromboli both arrive at Pleasure Island where Geppetto finds out all the boys turn into donkeys after riding a rollercoaster.
 But because adults are not allowed in Pleasure Island, Stromboli is kicked out while Geppetto arrives just in time to take Pinocchio home, but Pinocchio refuses, saying he did not want him because of what a big disappointment he was to him and immediately turns into a donkey once he gets on the rollercoaster and is shipped off to sea by boat.

 Trying to keep up with the boat, Geppetto accidentally gets swallowed by a monstrous whale.
 Pinocchio jumps off the boat and into the water where he gets swallowed by the whale as well and the donkey curse washes away.
 They make up and, noticing that they are inside the whale, they attempt to get out by having Pinocchio tell several lies, causing his nose to grow and tickle the whale's uvula to throw them up.
 Afterwards, they return to the toy shop where Stromboli arrives to take Pinocchio back, still keeping him under the contract.
 Geppetto offers him his whole shop in exchange for Pinocchio.
 As Stromboli captures him, Geppetto begs and pleads to the Blue Fairy, who can no longer help, to grant him one last wish.
-The Blue Fairy then turns Pinocchio into a real boy, shoos Stromboli away with her magic, and changes the words on the sign of Geppetto's shop to "Geppetto & Son".
+The Blue Fairy then turns Pinocchio into a real boy with her magic, shoos Stromboli away also with her magic, and changes the words on the sign of Geppetto's shop to "Geppetto & Son".